remaudcorentin-dev/python-allrecipes/README.md

 # python-allrecipes
 ##### v0.1.2

-Python API to search &amp; get recipes from the 'allrecipes.com' website (web crawler) Useful, efficient and super simple to use.
+Python API to search &amp; get recipes from the 'allrecipes.com' website (web crawler, unofficial)
+Useful, efficient and super simple to use.

 ### Usage :